 Conclusion: Glass writing boards have a slew of benefits

 Glass whiteboards aren’t just a pretty face.
 Their use as writing boards, problem-solving canvases and as office ‘interaction hubs’ have proven physical and mental benefits.
-Whether you’re breaking down a complex equation, brainstorming your next campaign or encouraging literacy - the humble whiteboard can help with all of it.
+Whether you’re breaking down a complex equation, brainstorming your next campaign or encouraging literacy - the humble white board glass can help with all of it.

 Looking to harness the hidden power of writing on a humble glass whiteboard?
 JustBoards can help.